hbk4mask/hbk4mask.github.io/_posts/2020-07-17-make-most-out-of-lockdown.md

 Now without a doubt all of us getting impacted by coronavirus in some way or other.
 People are losing jobs, travel and hospitability industry is badly hit, school and college classes have gone online and of course you can't go to any public places.

 Despite all this, many people who are locked at home can benefit a lot from this lockdown time.
 And I am not taking about introverts.
-I am talking about people who always a time deficit to do things.
+I am talking about people who always had time deficit to do things.

 Here are few things you can do to make most out of this lockdown: